Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

-In the feedback circuit, the combination of capacitor $C_{1}$ and resistors $R_{1}$ and $R_{f}$ introduces a lagging component.
-When $C_{1}$ or the feedback resistor $R_{f}$ is relatively large, the second pole frequency associated with the lagging component decreases significantly, making the circuit more susceptible to oscillation.
-To resolve this, a capacitor $C_{f}$ is typically connected in parallel with the feedback resistor $R_{f}$ for lead compensation.
-The function of $C_{f}$ is to introduce a zero, and when $C_f = \frac{R_1 \cdot C_1}{R_f}$, the zero and the pole coincide, thereby compensating the system’s frequency characteristics and effectively preventing circuit instability and oscillation.
+In the feedback circuit, the combination of capacitor $C_{1}$ and resistors $R_{1}$ and $R_{f}$ introduces a lag network.
+As $C_{1}$ or the feedback resistor $R_{f}$ increases, the resulting second pole shifts to lower frequencies, increasing the likelihood of circuit oscillation.
+To mitigate this issue, a capacitor $C_{f}$ is typically placed in parallel with the feedback resistor $R_{f}$ as a lead compensation element.
+The introduced zero cancels the pole when $C_f = \frac{R_1 \cdot C_1}{R_f}$, resulting in improved frequency response and enhanced circuit stability.

-As shown in Fig.\ref{fig-8}, this represents the second-stage section of the voltage excitation circuit.
-The parasitic capacitance of the multiplexer serves as the capacitive load $C_{L}$ for the operational amplifier, forming a lagging component together with the op-amp's internal output resistance $R_{0}$.
-This combination influences the circuit's frequency characteristics.
+Fig.\ref{fig-5} illustrates the second stage of the voltage excitation circuit, where the multiplexer parasitic capacitance acts as a capacitive load $C_{L}$.
+In combination with the operational amplifier’s internal output resistance $R_{0}$, this introduces a lag network that affects the circuit’s frequency response.
+The closed-loop gain of the circuit can be expressed as: